touretzkyds/DiffusionDemo/readme.md

 6. Interpolate: Interpolate between the first and the second prompt, and observe how the output changes.
 7. Poke: Perturb a region in the image and observe the effect.
 8. Negative: Observe the effect of negative prompts.
+9. Guidance: Observe the effect of different guidance scales.

 ## References